SMSpp-Project/smspp-project/Wiki.md

 > On Windows, HiGHS, StOpt and COIN-OR are pulled in unconditionally by
 > vcpkg from the `vcpkg.json` manifest at configure time, so they don't
 > need (and don't have) a "skip" toggle.
-CPLEX, Gurobi and SCIP are
+CPLEX, Gurobi, SCIP and Torch
-> instead installed by `INSTALL.ps1` itself outside of vcpkg, hence the
+> are instead installed by `INSTALL.ps1` itself outside of vcpkg, hence
-> per-solver opt-out flags above.
+> the per-dependency opt-out flags above.
 >
 > `-updatevcpkg` rewrites the `"builtin-baseline"` field in `vcpkg.json`
 > to the current `git rev-parse HEAD` of `C:\vcpkg`.
 Use it when your